 The Third Circuit affirmed.
 The Court held that under the doctrine of “relation back” set forth in Federal Rule of Civil Procedure 15(c) an amendment that restates previously dismissed claims with greater factual detail “relates back” to the original complaint.
 Further, since the prior order dismissing the claims in 2016 dismissed fewer than all claims and parties, under Rule 54(b) it was not a final order and could be revised at any time.
 Therefore, no right to repose vested by virtue of the dismissal order.

-Chimicles partners Nick Chimicles, Kimberly Donaldson-Smith, Timothy Mathews, and Benjamin Johns represent the plaintiff.
+Chimicles partners Nick Chimicles, Kimberly Donaldson-Smith, and Timothy Mathews represent the plaintiff.
 Timothy Mathews argued the appeal.
 The case is SEPTA v.
 Orrstown Financial Services Inc. et al., case number 20-2829, in the United States Court of Appeals for the Third Circuit

 Attorneys for this case: